 Song(s):

-American DJ and radio/TV personality nicknamed “America’s Oldest Teenager” for his role in bringing dance music to a national teen audience in the early days of rock and roll with TV’s American Bandstand, which ran from 1957-1987.
-Also launched the American Music Awards and was the annual host for the Rockin’ New Year’s Eve ball.
+DJ and television personality born 11/30/1929 in Mount Vernon, NY.
+Died 4/18/2012.
+Nicknamed "America's Oldest Teenager" for his role in bringing dance music to a national teen audience in the early days of rock and roll with TV's American Bandstand, which ran from 1957-1987.
+Also launched the American Music Awards and was the annual host for the Rockin' New Year's Eve ball.

 The DMDB Blog: